 We have been gently practising with these scenes from nature to not only practise observation of your thoughts, but also your ability to change your thought focus and observe alternate aspects.

 Naturally, your mind will continue on with its relentless reel of thoughts as you go about your day.
-However, hopefully as we continue on with our daily practice, you will find it easier and easier to disengage from your thoughts, step back and observe them – especially the anxious, obsessive, self-deprecating, unhelpful thoughts that seem to dominate.
+However, hopefully as you continue on with your daily practice, you will find it easier and easier to disengage from your thoughts, step back and observe them – especially the anxious, obsessive, self-deprecating, unhelpful thoughts that seem to dominate.

 Next time your observe yourself having a thought that is unhelpful or damaging to your confidence and self-esteem, try this: